2020 MDF Congressional Leadership Award – Rep. Adam Schiff

-On Thursday, February 27th, in the U.S. Capitol building in Washington, D.C., Martha Brown, the Myotonic Board Vice Chair, and members of her family, presented the 2020 Myotonic Congressional Leadership Award to California Congressman Adam Schiff.
+On Thursday, February 27th, in the U.S. Capitol building in Washington, D.C., Martha Brown, the MDF Board Vice Chair, and members of her family, presented the 2020 MDF Congressional Leadership Award to California Congressman Adam Schiff.
 Congressman Schiff, who serves on the House Armed Services Committee, has been an early supporter of our efforts to add myotonic dystrophy to the Department of Defense Peer Reviewed Medical Research Program (PRMRP) as well as his work securing a visa for Dr. Tahereh Kamali that enabled her begin a three year fellowship at the Stanford University School of Medicine focused on myotonic dystrophy.
 Dr. Kamali is now hard at work focusing on the central nervous system implications of this disease.

 Congressman Schiff was honored to receive our highest advocacy award and remains committed to our work to improve care and find a cure for myotonic dystrophy.
-Over the past four years, Myotonic has grown the number of Senator and Representatives who are committed to our mission.
+Over the past four years, MDF has grown the number of Senator and Representatives who are committed to our mission.
 During this period of time we have presented the Congressional Leadership Award to Senators Dianne Feinstein of California and Dick Durbin of Illinois as well as Representative Rosa DeLauro from Connecticut.

 Updates on the Peer Reviewed Research Program (PRMRP)